-New minimum salary levels announced by the Department of Labor on April 23, 2024, expands overtime protections for millions of workers—including ministry workers—currently paid a salary.
+New minimum salary levels announced by the Department of Labor on April 23, 2024, expand overtime protections for millions of workers—including some ministry workers—currently paid a salary.
 The rule increases the salary thresholds required to exempt a salaried bona fide executive, administrative or professional employee from federal overtime pay requirements.

 Effective July 1, 2024, the salary threshold will increase to an annual salary of $43,888.
 A second phase increase of $58,656 will be effective on January 1, 2025.1

-Ministries should audit their employee roster to determine if any are now eligible for overtime under the new ruling:
+Ministries should audit their employee roster to determine if any could be eligible for overtime under the new ruling:

 An exempt employee must meet the following three tests: